arifpro/ec2-deploy/README.md

           runs-on: self-hosted
           steps:
             - uses: actions/checkout@v3
-            - name: Env file copy
+            - name: Env file Env file copy from /home/ubuntu to project
               run: |
                     scp /home/ubuntu/.env ./
       ```

-  - [STEP-4]: Run `sudo docker-compose up -d --build` on your instance terminal.
+  - [STEP-5]: Run `sudo docker-compose up -d --build` on your instance terminal.
-  - [STEP-5]: If everything looking good, push your code to github (**with** docker command on yml file).
+  - [STEP-6]: If everything looking good, push your code to github (**with** docker command on yml file).

     ```yml
     name: Push-to-EC2 # Any name you want to set